 If you have any kind of special circumstances that I should be aware of please let me know right away.
 All information that you share with me will remain confidential.
 Please note that Special circumstances include a diagnosed (or undiagnosed) learning disability, a physical impairment that will require special arrangements, membership on an athletic team, a band or organization that travels occasionally.
-If you are a person who has problems with examinations, writing papers, or taking precise notes, please contact the Productive Learning U Strategies (PLuS) program (for LD, AD/HD) and/or The Office for Students with Disabilities (for all other disabilities) at 773-325-1677, or you may stop by their offices at Student Center #370.
+If you are a person who has problems with examinations, writing papers, or taking precise notes, please contact the Center for Students with Disabilities (CSD) at 773-325-1677, or you may stop by their offices at Student Center #370.